gravitational/teleport/docs/5.0/admin-guide.md

 When running multiple binaries of Teleport within a cluster (nodes, proxies, clients, etc), the following rules apply:

+**Before 5.0.0**

-* Patch versions are always compatible, for example any 4.0.1 component will work with any 4.0.3 component.
+* **Only patch** versions are always compatible, for example any 4.0.1 component will work with any 4.0.3 component.

+* Minor versions are always compatible with the **previous** minor release.
+This means you must not attempt to upgrade from 4.1.x straight to 4.3.x.
+You must upgrade to 4.2.x first.

+* Teleport clients [`tsh`](cli-docs.md#tsh) for users and [`tctl`](cli-docs.md#tctl) for admins may not be compatible with different versions of the `teleport` service.

+**After 5.0.0**

+* **Patch and minor** versions are always compatible, for example any 5.0.1 component will work with any 5.0.3 component and 6.1.0 component will work with any 6.7.0 component.

-* Other versions are always compatible with their **previous** release.
-This means you must not attempt to upgrade from 4.1 straight to 4.3.
-You must upgrade to 4.2 first.
+* Major versions are always compatible with the **previous** major release.
+This means you must not attempt to upgrade from 5.x.x straight to 7.x.x.
+You must upgrade to 6.x.x first.

 * Teleport clients [`tsh`](cli-docs.md#tsh) for users and [`tctl`](cli-docs.md#tctl) for admins may not be compatible with different versions of the `teleport` service.